WiseLibs/better-sqlite3/docs/api.md

 ### .transaction(*function*) -> *function*

 Creates a function that always runs inside a [transaction](https://sqlite.org/lang_transaction.html).
 When the function is invoked, it will begin a new transaction.
 When the function returns, the transaction will be committed.
-If an exception is thrown, the transaction will be rolled back (and the exception will still propagate).
+If an exception is thrown, the transaction will be rolled back (and the exception will propagate as usual).

 ```js
 const insert = db.prepare('INSERT INTO cats (name, age) VALUES (@name, @age)');